 Maybe you never will, but you'll grind out a profitable company anyway.
-Maybe you never will, and growth is so slow, it's best to face facts, 33 stop, figure out why it was too hard, 34 and try something else.
+Maybe you never will, and growth is so slow, it's best to face facts, stop, figure out why it was too hard, and try something else.
 Or maybe your growth spurt will start today.
-It's impossible to know.
-35

-Maybe if you follow my roadmap to Product/Market Fit, which I used to build a unicorn, you will succeed.
-Then again, in that same article I explain that my previous startup used only half of those techniques.
+Maybe if you just follow my roadmap to Product/Market Fit, which I used to build a unicorn, you will succeed.
+Then again, in that same article I explain that my previous startup only used half of those ideas.